shastryv/dwm/README.md

 ## Patches

+All patches applied to this build are stored in /patch

  - pertag: allow setting different layouts for unique tags
  - restartsig: kill & restart dwm without logging out - useful post compilation. `super + ctrl + shift + q`
  - sticky: set a window as sticky to all tags `super + s`